infiniteperplexity/sandboxes/README.md

 # webextend

-messing around with web extensions
+a place for me to experiment with code